 27.5.2.6.2 UORA procedure

-If the HE TB PPDU is successfully transmitted in the randomly selected RU, then the STA shall set its OCW to OCWmin.
+If the HE TB PPDU is successfully transmitted in the random access RU, then the STA shall set its OCW to OCWmin.

-NOTE—If the transmitted HE TB PPDU does not solicit an immediate response, then the STA follows the OCW reset rule that applies to successful transmission.
+[#7427]

 The MU acknowledgment procedure for UORA follows the procedure as defined in 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission).

-If a STA transmits an HE TB PPDU that solicits an immediate response in a random access RU and the expected response is not received, the transmission is considered unsuccessful and the STA invokes the UORA retransmission procedure as defined in 27.5.2.6.3 (Retransmission procedure for UORA).
+If a STA transmits an HE TB PPDU that solicits an immediate response in a random access RU and the expected response is not received, the transmission is considered unsuccessful .
+Otherwise the transmission is considered successful [#7427].
+The retransmission procedure for UORA follows the procedure as defined in 27.5.2.6.3 (Retransmission procedure for UORA).

 TGax editor: Modify section 27.5.2.6.3 by replacing the text by the one below: